NixOS/rfcs/rfcs/0024-python-scope-package-set.md

 multiple versions in the set may lead to collisions.
 Exceptions can be made, like in the case of build or test-time dependencies like the `pytest` test runner.

+The definitions from the previous section shall be used to decide whether an expression should be part of the Python package set or not.

+## Application-specific dependencies
+A special case to consider are application-specific dependencies.
+These are dependencies that have been factored out into separate packages but are only intended to be used by the parent application.
+Examples of such packages are `buildbot` plugins or the `sabyenc` module for `sabnzbd`.
+As such packages are of no use in a development environment, they should be bundled with the expression of the parent application.

 ## Contributing and maintaining expressions

 Maintenance of the expressions takes effort.
 All expressions shall therefore